johnbillion/query-monitor/README.md

  * Shows the names and values for **query vars** on the current page, and highlights **custom query vars**
  * Shows any **transients that were set**, along with their timeout, component, and call stack
  * Shows all **WordPress conditionals** on the current page, highlighted nicely
+ * Shows an overview at the top, including page generation time and memory limit as absolute values and as % of their respective limits

 ## A Note on Profiling

 Query Monitor does not currently contain a profiling mechanism.
 The main reason for this is that profiling is best done at a lower level using tools such as [XHProf](https://github.com/facebook/xhprof).

 However, it is likely that I will add some form of profiling functionality at some point.
 It'll probably be similar to how Joe Hoyle's [TimeStack](https://github.com/joehoyle/Time-Stack) does it, because that works nicely.
 Suggestions welcome.

+## A Note on Query Monitor's Implementation

+In order to do a few clever things, Query Monitor loads earlier than you ever thought humanly possible (almost).
+It does this by symlinking a custom `db.php` in your `WP_CONTENT_DIR`.
+This file (when present) gets included before the database driver is loaded, meaning this portion of Query Monitor loads before WordPress even engages its brain.

+In this file is Query Monitor's extension to the `wpdb` class which:

+ * Allows us to log **all** database queries (including ones that happen before plugins are loaded)
+ * Logs the full stack trace for each query, which allows us to determine the component that's responsible for the query
+ * Logs the query result, which allows us to display the affected rows or error message if applicable
+ * Logs various PHP configurations before anything has loaded, which allows us to display a message if these get altered at runtime by a plugin or theme

+If your `WP_CONTENT_DIR` isn't writable and therefore the symlink for `db.php` can't be put in place, Query Monitor still functions, but this extended functionality won't be available.
+You can manually create the symlink to the plugin's `wp-content/db.php` if you have permission. ([Related GitHub issue](https://github.com/johnbillion/QueryMonitor/issues/5))

 # Screenshots